vendablefall/helping-hugh/file-method/README.md

 ### File Based DB Idea

-This basically takes a users input (index.html) and stores it in a txt file (write.php), it also reads the text file (read.php) and displays the contents (index.html).
+This basically takes a users input (index.html) and stores it in a txt file (write.php), imports the text file and displays the contents (index.html).

 ### Set up